Guns, films, and fame: how to stop mass shootings

 I don't know what's more shocking, the horror of the most recent mass shooting, or the fact that many people aren't even particularly surprised, as they've come to expect such things from time to time.
 My heart goes out to the victims and their families.
 Nothing I say could possibly console them - if they even were to read this in the first place - so I won't even try.
 However, while I can't console the victims, I can point out some simple steps which we could take to address the problem and to drastically reduce the likelihood of such events happening in the future.

-There are three main components to the problem, from my perspective.
+There are three main components to the problem.
 Each of the three components plays a crucial role in either facilitating or motivating mass shootings.
 They are, in no particular order: guns, films (or more broadly, media in general), and fame.
-I firmly believe that if we address all three of these components, we will go a long way towards solving the epidemic of mass shootings.
+If we address all three of these components, we will go a long way towards solving the epidemic of mass shootings.
 If we address any two of the three, I suspect we'd at least make a significant dent in the problem.
 Even if we were to only tackle one of these issues, it would probably at least help a bit.
 On the other hand, if we ignore all three and continue to go on with life as usual, we will, I fear, get more of these horrible tragedies in the future.

 There, I said it.
 I've probably lost a good chunk of my readers now by merely mentioning the word, as the National Rifle Association and its members are pretty touchy on this subject.
 I should know, I'm an NRA member myself, having been given a lifetime membership for my ninth birthday by my father.
 So I know a thing or two about guns.
 I grew up around them.
 I'm on the NRA's email list.
 I get the magazines.
 I know how NRA members think, and I'm keenly aware that any attempt to control guns will result in a knee-jerk response from some of my fellow NRA members.